lshpaner/lshpaner/content/projects/_index.md

 ---
 ### *Cornell University*

 I. Predictive Analytics, Clustering, Classification, and Machine Learning in R

 * [Machine Learning with Titanic](/projects/post/Titanic_Machine_Learning/) - a survival model using summary statistics and k-nearest-neighbors (knn) to predict the survical of passengers on the RMS Titanic and viability of the model.

+II.
+Optimizing a Stock Portfolio in R

+* [Optimizing a diversified portfolio based on 4 stocks](/projects/post/StockPortfolio) - a classic portfolio optimization problem and solution using quadratic programming (QP)

 ---